ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 Concourse is hosted on the 'cloud-platform-live-0' cluster.

 ### Terraform

 Terraform is our chosen format for defining infrastructure as code.

-AWS resources are defined and maintained in Terraform files, written by developers and approved by us.
+AWS resources are defined and maintained in Terraform files, written by developers and approved by the Cloud Platform team.

 Concourse is able to interpret Terraform files and apply the changes to the relevant AWS resources.

 ### GitHub

 GitHub is where all of our code repositories that are used by pipeline are stored.

 Concourse is configured to watch the 'master' branches of our selected application repos.

 The GitHub process flows as follows:

 1. A developer will make a change to a Terraform file/s in one of our repos and then raise a PR.
 2. A member of the Cloud Platform team will review the PR and if successful, the developer is notified.
 3. The developer is now allowed to merge the code change into the 'master' branch.
 4. The code change in 'master' is noticed by Concourse, and the pipeline is triggered.

 ### AWS

 AWS is where all of our infrastructure is hosted.

 AWS is the end-point of the pipeline and destination where we expect to see the resources defined in Terraform to match what we intended before it was sent through the pipeline.

 ### Slack Notifications

 During the final stages of the pipeline process, there will come a point where Concourse will decide if the code submitted has been applied successfully, or for whatever reason, has failed.

 This outcome will automatically be posted into the '#cp-build-notification' Slack channel.